elymatos/fn3/content/01-fn3_proposal.md

 ---
-title: "Proposal for the Structural Model of FN3 (FNBr)"
+title: "Proposal for the Structural Model of FN3 (FrameNet Brasil)"
-author: "Ely Matos"
+author: "Your Name"
-date: "jul2025"
+date: "2024"
 ---

-# Proposal for the Structural Model of FN3 (FNBr)
+# Proposal for the Structural Model of FN3 (FrameNet Brasil)

 ## Abstract